 Every city has crime, that is something that you will run into anywhere you go.
 Philadelphia, in particular, is maybe a little more prone to crime than the majority of the other states in the United States.
 Ranking 25th in the overall most dangerous cities in the United States is something to consider especially when considering moving there.

-Crime and homicidal rates are extremely high, as well as increasing rates regarding property and violentOpens in a new tab. crime rates.
+Crime and homicidal rates are extremely high, as well as increasing rates regarding property and violent crime rates.
 At the very least, know that this is not the safest city you could live in, which is a huge thing to consider, especially if you are thinking of moving with young children.

 10. The Public School Quality is a Toss-Up